wasmtime

 pub fn precompile_compatibility_hash(&self) -> impl Hash + '_

-Available on crate features runtime and cranelift only.
+Available on crate feature runtime and (crate features cranelift or winch) only.

 Returns a std::hash::Hash that can be used to check precompiled WebAssembly compatibility.